Kindergarten - now registering for September 2022!

 The Kindergarten offers the best possible start for children from 3 – 6 years old.
 We provide a caring, supportive and stimulating environment in a warm, light and large double room.
 It is modelled on European Kindergartens, where children learn through both play and work.

-The school day is split into a morning and afternoon session, with the older children beginning to stay all day.
+The school day is split into morning and afternoon sessions, with the older children beginning to stay all day.
 There is a maximum of 14 children per session with 3 teachers.
-The Kindergarten space is shared with Lower Primary, 6-8 years, and is divided by a sliding wall.

 Working Towards Independence